-Cherokee County Water & Sewerage Authority supplies water to a geographic area of approximately 300 square miles containing a population in excess of 227,000.
-The population of Cherokee County is estimated to be in excess of 280,000.
-In addition, CCWSA provides sewer services to a geographic area of approximately 100 square miles containing a population in excess of 111,000.
+Cherokee County Water & Sewerage Authority supplies water to a geographic area of approximately 300 square miles containing a population in excess of 240,000.
+The population of Cherokee County is estimated to be in excess of 286,000.
+In addition, CCWSA provides sewer services to a geographic area of approximately 100 square miles containing a population in excess of 118,000.
 Prior to the national economic downturn, Cherokee County experienced rapid growth.
-As the economic downturn became even more evident nationally and in the region there was a significant decrease of growth in the area along with minimal construction activity.
-In return, the number of new meters set and sold declined in years 2011 thru 2012 significantly from the amount sold prior to the downturn of the economy.
-However, in 2013 Cherokee County began to experience a slow return of growth and an uptick in the construction activity in the area.
-As a result, there was a more substantial increase of new connections beginning in 2013 and continuing through 2022.
-For Fiscal Year 2023 there was a decrease in new connections in comparison to prior years due to rising construction costs, economic instability and inflation.
-Currently, there is every indication for the near future CCWSA will continue to see growth; however, the projection is at a slower rate than in years 2013 through 2022 due to the current state of the economy with inflation on the rise.
+For Fiscal Year 2024 there was a decrease in new connections in comparison to prior years due to rising construction costs, economic instability and inflation.
+Currently, there is every indication for the near future CCWSA will continue to see growth; however, the projection is at a slower rate than in years 2015 through 2024 due to the current state of the economy with inflation on the rise.